Ministry of Sound: Threat of closure

 Ministry of Sound's existence has been threatened on a number of occasions by nearby redevelopment in Elephant & Castle.
 The most notable concerned the redevelopment of Eileen House, a tower block opposite the nightclub's entrance.
 From 2009 to 2014, Ministry of Sound fought various public campaigns to save the club from the threat of closure.
 These culminated in a hearing before then-Mayor of London Boris Johnson at City Hall in November 2013.
-On 19 December 2013, a legal deal was agreed between Ministry of Sound and the developer Oakmayne to enable Eileen House to be redeveloped without jeopardizing the club's future.
+In December 2013, a legal deal was agreed between Ministry of Sound and the developer Oakmayne to enable Eileen House to be redeveloped without jeopardizing the club's future.

 Dolby Atmos

 In 2016, Ministry of Sound partnered with Dolby Laboratories to bring surround sound Dolby Atmos to the nightclub, a first in the industry.
 The Box, Ministry of Sound's main room, now boasts a 64-speaker, 22-channel sound system, allowing the artists to control where certain sounds are sent across the space.